devwerewolf/Supernatural-Jam-2020/README.md

 LICENSES
 - All code is provided under the **MIT License**
-- Supernatural Jam logo (Pegasus) is licensed under the **CC 3.0 License** https://creativecommons.org/licenses/by/3.0/legalcode
+- Supernatural Jam logo (Pegasus) is made by Skoll from game-icons.net, with no changes to the original icon itself, licensed under the **CC 3.0 License** https://creativecommons.org/licenses/by/3.0/legalcode